 How does WHU rate in these rankings?

 Through such globally recognized rankings, WHU is making its mark on the international MBA market.
 In the 2021 Global MBA Ranking from the Financial Times, the WHU MBA Program achieved #1 in Germany, beating many other prestigious and well-reputed business schools and moving up ten places worldwide since the previous ranking in 2020.
-The program scored extremely well in the areas related to internationality, with a massive 86% of students leaving their home countries in 2019 and choosing to complete their MBA at the WHU campus in Düsseldorf.
+The program scored extremely well in the areas related to internationality, which was confirmed by the rankings in the categories 'international course experience' (3rd place), 'international mobility' (18th place) and 'aims achieved' (20th place).

 Each year, the Financial Times MBA Ranking rates the top 100 MBA programs in the world.
 This particular ranking consists of several categories, including student satisfaction, career and salary development after graduation, as well as student and faculty diversity.